 Part 3: You will be asked further questions about the topic in Part 2.
 These will give you the opportunity to discuss more abstract ideas and issues.
 This part of the test lasts between four and five minutes.

 Why do you need an IELTS?

 IELTS certificates are accepted by UK Visas and Immigration (UKVI), meaning that those wishing to live in English native speaking countries are helped in their application, as IELTS stands as legitimate proof of English proficiency.

-Naturally, English proficiency increases your employability in English speaking countries.
+Naturally, English proficiency increases your chances to be find a job in English speaking countries.
 Job sectors that require IELTS in the UK include: